Metlokitok/element-battle/journal/Journal.md

     - Terminal outputs.
 Added proper spacing and some fancy terminal prints
 - Bug fixes:
     - Fixed issue where players are prompted to attack more than once whenever they chose skills that has insufficient mana cost

+## 10-27-2025
+- Took a break, forgor this exist
+- Features:
+    - Buff, debuff, and damage over time (DoT) planned
+- Issues:
+    - Debuff not properly called yet
+    - Debuff not being applied
+    - Updated code to be pushed once new features is ready to be implemented